pann-vandet/GilSam-Homepage/README.md

 # GilSam-Homepage
-This project is used to display the historical place in Jeonju city.
+This project is used to display the historical places in Jeonju city.